mosra/m.css/doc/plugins/plots-and-graphs-test.rst

 ======

-First is colored except the self-pointing "no", second is colored globally, third is colored globally with overrides except for for the self-pointing "no".
+First is colored except the self-pointing "no", second is colored globally, third is colored globally with overrides except for the self-pointing "no".

 .. container:: m-row